Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Experiments

 \subsection{Forest-Chat Supervised Performance}

-There remains a lack of available methods that provide simultaneously capabilities for joint change detection and captioning (CDC).
+There remains a lack of available methods that simultaneously provide capabilities for joint change detection and captioning (CDC).
 Consequently, performance evaluations are done by comparing FC-Supervised to SOTA models for the two tasks separately on the LEVIR-MCI-Trees and Forest-Change datasets.
 Change3D \citep{zhu2025change3d} is capable of both tasks, but is not implemented in a unified manner.
 BiFA \citep{zhang2024bifa} is selected for change detection, and Chg2Cap \citep{chang2023changes} for change captioning.
-Additionally, identifying differences in difficulty between the two datasets can be addressed, comparing performances in a low-data forest change analysis scenario against a more urban focused one constructed from a larger and more varied dataset.
+U-Net-based architectures remain popular for forest change segmentation \citep{nguyen2024multi}, and segmentation tasks more generally \citep{corley2024change}.
+We therefore benchmark against a U-Net SiamDiff model employing a pretrained ResNet-50 backbone \citep{he2016deep} with ImageNet \citep{deng2009imagenet} weights as a domain-specific baseline, following the implementation of \cite{corley2024change}.
+Additionally, differences in difficulty between the two datasets are identified by comparing performance within a low-data forest change analysis scenario against an urban-focused one derived from a comprehensive source dataset.